 Note:Interest rates students pay for their student loans are based in part on the loan default rates of the schools they are attending.
 The higher the default rate, the higher the interest rate.
 The lower the default rate, the lower the interest rate.
 The difference can literally mean thousands of dollars to student borrowers!

-As I write this, (April 28, 2012) in today’s newspaper is a story by the Associated Press about President Obama signing a broad order that partially addresses fraudulent marketing and recruitment practices aimed at veterans and military families eligible for federal education assistance under the GI Bill.
+Last year, the Associated Press wrote about President Obama signing a broad order that partially addresses fraudulent marketing and recruitment practices aimed at veterans and military families eligible for federal education assistance under the GI Bill.
 Quoting from the story: “The new protections would make it harder for postsecondary and technical schools to misrepresent themselves to military students.
 The main target of the White House’s action is for-profit colleges and universities that market heavily to military families because of the easy availability of federal aid under the GI Bill.”

 If you think a particular school’s accelerated courses are for you, do your research!
 Don’t forget to type the word “complaints” after the school’s name to see results that can help you in your decision-making.

 Warning– if you receive phone calls from companies asking if you want to further your education, know that they are third party venders receiving commissions for each “successful” call that is used by for-profit schools to generate recruiting prospects.
 Reputable schools don’t make “cold calls.”
 My advice: JUST SAY NO!